Werewolf-Leader/xArm_1s-Description-Package/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

-Areas we'd love help with:
-- MoveIt2 configuration
+Please open an issue or pull request for:

 - Hardware interface implementation
+- Additional task types and behaviors
+- Performance optimizations
 - Additional examples and tutorials
 - Bug fixes and improvements
+- Documentation enhancements

 ## 📜 License